PayCargo/Docs/source/index.html.md

 }
 ```

-This endpoint creates a transaction, and optionally makes a payment (if payNow: true)
+This endpoint creates a transaction, and optionally makes a payment (if makePayment: true)

 ### HTTP Request